HakaiInstitute/jsp-data/README.md

 # jsp-data

-Welcome to Haka Institute Juvenile Salmon Program data repository.
+Welcome to [Hakai Institute](www.hakai.org) Juvenile Salmon Program data repository.

 This repository is where we track the development of the entire Hakai Institute Juvenile Salmon Program core time-series database.
 This repository is public and so the data and code are liberally licensed under [Creative Commons By Attribution 4.0 (CC BY4)](https://creativecommons.org/licenses/by/4.0/) license.
 Download the data files you'd like or clone this Git repository and copy the data to your computer but you must attribute the work to the authors (see CITATION).
 Please collaborate with the authors of this dataset if you plan to analyze it.
 They represent a siginificant public resource, and time investment.
 Here, we open that up so that we can maximize the value of this information.
 If you have suggestions, comments, or questions please create issues or submit pull requests under the [issues tab seen above .